-- Building Committees School-Based Planning Team, Sixth Grade Moving Up Ceremony, Artists in Residence (AIR), Parent & Community Involvement Committee - Chaperones Field Trips - Classroom Volunteers - PTA Events Fall Meet 'n Greet, Holiday Bazaar, Book Fair etc. - \ Due to COVID 19, we cannot currently accommodate visitors in the building.
+- Building Committees School-Based Planning Team, Sixth Grade Moving Up Ceremony, School Play, Parent & Community Involvement Committee - Chaperones Field Trips - Classroom Volunteers - PTA Events Fall Meet 'n Greet, Book Fair, Field Days, etc.

 PARENT TEACHER ASSOCIATION (PTA)

 The Parent Teacher Association is always in need of volunteers to help organize and run events.
 The PTA is an all-volunteer organization that sponsors fun and educational activities for the school.
 It also supports classroom education by helping to fund field trips, purchasing classroom equipment, and recognizing student achievement.
 There are numerous opportunities to participate, from serving on the Board or as an event chairperson, to volunteering for individual activities.